Immunity and Pseudorandomness of Context-Free Languages: Resource-Bounded Immunity and Simplicity

 First, we claim that $L(N)$ is regular.
 Since $k$ is a fixed constant, we can express the entire content of the stack as a certain new internal state.
 Tracking down this state, we can simulate $N$ using a certain nondeterministic finite automaton (or nfa).
 This implies that $L(N)$ is regular.
 Next, we claim that $L(N)$ is infinite.
-Notice that $S$ is infinite.
-For every finite subset $B$ of $S$, there is a string $x\in S-B$ satisfying $x\in L(N)$. {}From this property, we can conclude that $L(N)$ is infinite.
-Since $L(N)$ is an infinite regular subset of $S$, $S$ is not $\reg$-immune.
+For every finite subset $B$ of $L$, a certain string $x\in L-B$ satisfies $M(x)_{k}\in\{0,1\}$; hence, $x\in L(N)$. {}From this property, we can conclude that $L(N)$ is infinite.
+Therefore, $L(N)$ is an infinite regular subset of $L$.

-(2 implies 1) Similarly, we first assume that a context-free language $S$ is not $\reg$-immune.
-This means that there exists a dfa $M$ for which $L(M)\subseteq S$ and $L(M)$ is infinite.
-Since $S$ is context-free, take an npda $N$ that recognizes $S$.
+(2 $\Rightarrow$ 1) We first assume that an infinite context-free language $L$ is not $\reg$-immune.
+This means that there exists a dfa $M$ for which $L(M)\subseteq L$ and $L(M)$ is infinite.
+Since $L$ is context-free, take an npda $N$ that recognizes $L$.
 Now, let us define a new npda $M'$ as follows: on input $x$, $M'$ splits its computation into two nondeterministic computation paths and then simulates $M$ and $N$ along these paths separately.
-Clearly, $L(M')=L(M)\cup L(N) = S$.
+Clearly, $L(M')=L(M)\cup L(N) = L$.
 Choose $k=1$ and consider $M'(x)_k$.
-For every string $x\in L(M)$, $M'(x)_k=1$ follows since $M$ is a dfa.
-Let $B$ be any finite subset of $S$.
-Because $L(M)-B$ is infinite within $S$, there exists a string $x$ in $S-B$ for which $M'(x)_k=1$.
-This implies that $S$ cannot be a $\reg$-hardcore for $S$. \end{proof}
+For every string $x\in L(M)$, $M'(x)_k=1$ follows since $M$ is a dfa and uses no stack space.
+Let $B$ be any finite subset of $L$.
+Because $L(M)-B$ is infinite within $L$, there exists a string $x$ in $L-B$ for which $M'(x)_k=1$.
+This implies that $L$ cannot be a $\reg$-hardcore for $L$. \end{proof}